Introduction

 Key Features of Scuba Diving:

-- Depth: Ranges from 10 meters (33 feet) for beginners to over 30 meters (100 feet) for advanced divers.
+- Depth: Scuba divers can explore depths ranging from 10 meters (33 feet) for beginners to over 30 meters (100 feet) or more for advanced divers.
+This allows access to underwater environments that snorkeling cannot reach, revealing deeper coral reefs, diverse marine ecosystems, and fascinating underwater structures.

 Who is Scuba Diving Best For?